 It has to be said that i love his style and that the score is awesome and well worth a listen for fans of the style.

-The graphics and game play is in line with what to expect from an title like this, flashy and lots of explosions helps covering the usual flaws but everything fits here, very good use of colors and style in order to not cramp up the whole screen with “stuff”.
+The graphics and gameplay are in line with what to expect from a title like this, flashy and there are a lot of explosions to help cover the usual flaws but everything fits here, very good use of colours and style in order to not cramp up the whole screen with “stuff”.

 The 2 player mode in the game also works good and a proper winner both in PLAYShare and couch-play due to not being too demanding internet speed wise.

-To me, no i personally think that it is fun but this is one of those titles that will be forgotten over the years sadly, there’s so many better titles out there in the same style.
-One thing though, the PS4 screams for games like this and to get more we means that we (BH fans) needs to support just about every title that appears.
+To me, no i personally think that it is fun but this is one of those titles that will be forgotten over the years sadly, there are so many better titles out there in the same style.
+One thing though, the PS4 screams for games like this and to get more we mean that we (BH fans) needs to support just about every title that appears.